JtheDBA/Ubuntu/common/Maintaining Local Images.md

 sudo apt install transmission-cli zsync
 ```

-`zsync` accepts one or more input files using the `-i name` arguments and will combine all specified input files then requires the last argument to be the remote location of the .zsync file used to determine what blocks need downloaded to make the new .iso image complete.
+`zsync` accepts one or more input files using the `-i name` aguments and will combine all specified input files then requires the last argument to be the remote location of the .zsync file used to determine what blocks need downloaded to make the new .iso image complete.

 `transmission-cli` the command line version of Bittorrent but any Bittorrent client can be used (I use the one in Download Station on my Synology NAS).
 Bittorrent helps speed up downloads and contributes upload bandwidth for others joining the torrent swarm versus `zsync` connecting to one remote server.